College-Community Connections Partnerships

-The third round of the CCC initiative renewed support for existing partnerships, asking them to: refine program content based on lessons learned during the past iteration; expand the reach of the program, aiming to serve a greater number of students; find ways to include an emphasis on college success; and actively disseminate the work of the program.
+The third round of the CCC initiative renewed support for existing partnerships, asking grantees to: refine program content based on lessons learned during the past iteration; expand the reach of the program, aiming to serve a greater number of students; find ways to include an emphasis on college success; and actively disseminate the work of the program.
 An evaluation conducted by Policy Studies Associates, an independent research and evaluation firm with a focus on education and youth development, looked at the program's sustainability and replication in the future and participant outcomes over time.

 College-Community Connections, Round II

 Building on the results and lessons learned from the pilot, the Foundation issued a Request for Proposals for a second round of College-Community Connections partnerships from 2009-2012.
 An evaluation conducted by Metis Associates, an independent national research and evaluation firm, indicated that the program is a "highly effective model" that exposes very talented but disadvantaged high school students to the "rigors, realities, and possibilities of a liberal education."

 The Foundation supported ten partnerships in a pilot of the CCC program from 2005-2008.
 An evaluation conducted by Metis Associates revealed that the partnerships had a positive impact on the high school students, community-based organizations, and colleges.
 Metis Associates also compiled a list of promising practices and common challenges.